 But Elizabeth died on October 25, 1895.
 John remarried sometime in 1898, though I haven't been able to find a more exact date.
 John and his second wife Lucia had two children, born in 1899 and 1900.
 None of them are represented on the quilt.
 All I can imagine is that Elizabeth's name was added as a memorial, as John was preparing to remarry.

 So there you have it.
 Next step - where to go with the information from here.
 My first contact with librarians and historians in Melrose is written up in Part 6.
 I've written a little aside about the fun of being able to look at original records online.
 And, since the quilt did initially come to me for repair, and I did eventually stop reading census forms and do the repair work, and wrote up the techniques and choices involved.
 And then I went back to the research, and continued to find lots of great information.
 And also, a summary on the occasion of the exhibit about the quilt, December 2018, in Melrose.
 After the events, I described the homecoming experience and the exhibits, and wrote about the little quilt I made that was inspired by the historical quilt.
-And a set of summaries of the data and stories that brought the quilt to life.
+A set of summaries of the data and stories that brought the quilt to life.
+And a very astonishing coincidence with another quilt and a family tree.